Jboxxing/Library/README.md

 - Clients can also checkout and return books (need to define and implement return function).

-(More information to follow upon progression and satisfactory completion of this project)
+(More information to follow upon progression and satisfactory completion of this project) (Probably going to restart this project in a cleaner way, with more methods and classes for better clarity and readability.)